aymericingargiola/repentance-run-tracker/README.md

 ## Customize runs

 ![Edit runs](/doc/img/edit-run.jpg)
+### Run status
+If end run trigger doesn't works, you can force the run end with this option.
 ### Title
 You can add title to your run, it will be used for search and (later) visible on the cards.
 ### Run Duration